Rykestrasse Synagogue: During World War Two

 Jüdische Gemeinde zu Berlin mended the synagogue, one of the few little-destroyed ones in Berlin, and reopened it on the eve of Pessach 1939 (3 April).
 Regular Jewish ceremonies could be held until, on 12 April 1940, Jüdisches Nachrichtenblatt announced that services would not held be any more in Rykestraße and in the also reopened New Synagogue until further notice.
 That was the usual way in which Nazi prohibitions were publicised.

 The Jewish school in the front building was forced to close in 1941.
 However, the Jewish community formally remained proprietor of the site.
-In May 1942 the borough of Prenzlauer Berg declared its will to acquire the site paying the ridiculous sum of reichsmark (ℛℳ) 191,860 and with effect of 1 September 1944 the site was conveyanced to the borough.
-When on 6 May 1943 the Jewish community applied at the Gestapo for a sale permission, since all its property was under custodianship as were any sales proceeds, it named the Heeresstandortverwaltung I Berlin (German Army garrison administration no. I) as the tenant of all the site, except of two little apartments in the front building still rented out to residential tenants.
+In May 1942 the borough of Prenzlauer Berg declared its will to acquire the site paying the ridiculous sum of 191,860 reichsmark (ℛℳ), and effectively on 1 September 1944 the site was conveyanced to the borough.
+When on 6 May 1943 the Jewish community applied at the Gestapo for a sale permission, since all its property was under custodianship as were any sales proceeds, it named the Heeresstandortverwaltung I Berlin (German Army garrison administration no. I) as the tenant of the entire site, except for two little apartments in the front building still rented out to residential tenants.

-The oft-mentioned usage of the synagogue by the Wehrmacht as a horse barn is not proven and unlikely.
+The oft-mentioned usage of the synagogue by the Wehrmacht as a horse barn is unproven and unlikely.
 There were no premises and remainders found in the synagogue indicating that usage.
 Instead it is reported that furniture was stored in the prayer hall.
 The furnishings (chandeliers, lustres, menorot, ner tamid, cupper coverings of doors) of the synagogue made from non-ferrous metal, which was scarce and much needed for war production, were not dismantled.

-Post-war
+Post WWII

 The prayer hall lacked most of its benches, and the aron kodesh was screened off by a raw provisional wall built after April 1940.
 Sanitary installations had been dismantled and the destroyed windows exposed the interior to the impact of weather.
 Erich Nehlhans (1899–1950, Soviet Gulag), who survived the Shoah living underground, the new president of Jüdische Gemeinde zu Berlin much promoted the reopening of Rykestraße Synagogue.
 He informed the city council that on Friday, 13 July 1945, the first shabbat ceremony was held, also attended by Soviet City Commander Nikolai Berzarin, however using the better preserved and smaller weekday prayer hall.
 On 29 July 1945 Rabbi Martin Riesenburger could celebrate the first Jewish wedding there since the closure of the synagogue in 1940.
 Jewish displaced persons, who survived the Shoa and were stranded in Berlin, used to live in the front building.

 The great prayer hall was provisionally refurnished with benches.
 A new central bimah replaced the original one located directly in front of the aron qodesh and thus also screened off by the wall.
 Services were held on Rosh Hashana 1945 and Pessach 1946, before another closure for a more serious refurbish 1946/1947.